IvanCastillo1986/cyber-p2-project/README.md

 # TKH Cyber Security Part 2 Final Project

 Our team’s project will be fully hosted on the cloud, with a hybrid environment of:
-Open source CyberSec technologies hosted on AWS EC2 instances AWS services which substitute functionalities of open source CyberSec applications
+Open source CyberSec technologies hosted on AWS EC2 instances and AWS services which substitute functionalities of open source CyberSec applications

 ## Open Source Technologies